 Women in Need - The non-profit provides funds and grants to assist working women with expenses to cover basic needs, such as utility bills, tires, furniture and appliances, car repairs, and childcare for sick children.
 Springfield Missouri.
 (417) 234-7338

-Greene County housing programs - There are shelters, rent programs, transitional housing, and even security deposit assistance.
+Greene County housing and emergency rental assistance programs - There are shelters, rent programs, transitional housing, and even security deposit assistance.
 All of these solutions are intended to stop homelessness.
 Charities work with the tenant to try to keep them into their home or apartment.
 More on rent help in Springfield.

 SPRINGFIELD VICTORY MISSION is another location that provides free food, clothing, furniture, information on government programs, and other basic necessities to families and individuals in need in the Springfield area.
 (417) 864-2219

 Greenfield Food Pantry - The center provides emergency food, groceries and other aid to those who are in need.
 Can deliver to homebound clients as well.
 (217) 368-2155

 North Green Food Pantry - People can contact the agency at most once every 30 days.
 They can provide free food to those who are in need.
 Call (217) 589-4045